Organic Eprints frontpage

 Clarke, S M; Haigh, Z; Hinchsliffe, K E; Jones, H E and Wolfe, M S (2006) The identification and production of varieties that increase the value of oats as a profitable component of organic production.
-Poster presented at What can organic farming deliver?
+Poster at: What can organic farming deliver?
 COR 2006, Heriot-Watt University, Edinburgh, 18-20 September 2006.
+[Unpublished]

 Summary